World Is A Classroom Essay Contest

 A $1,500.00 USD scholarship and a commemorative plaque will be awarded to the author of the winning essay.
-The winner will be invited to read the article via phone link during the SYTA Youth Foundation Luncheon at the SYTA Annual Conference in Birmingham, AL on Sunday, August 11, 2019.
+The winner will be asked to share their article in person or via video during the SYTA Youth Foundation Luncheon at the SYTA Annual Conference in Winnipeg, MB on Sunday, August 16, 2020.
 Essays in 2nd through 5th place will also receive a $1,000 USD scholarship.
 The prize winning essays will be featured in the Teach & Travel magazine.

 A panel will judge the entries based on the criteria of legibility, sincerity, creativity, and content.